 The economic policy of the federal government should focus on economic growth and prosperity, which can best be fostered by reducing the size of government.
 Government spending, not taxes, is the real burden of government to the economy.
 I want to significantly reduce federal government spending, not just reduce its rate of growth.
 I support the cuts to discretionary federal government spending as listed on the Cato Institute’s website.
-This website lists over $780 billion in annual savings, including elimination of the Departments of Education, Energy and Housing & Urban Development, and major expenditure reductions in other departments.
+This website lists over $1.175 trillion in annual savings, including elimination of the Departments of Education, Housing & Urban Development, and major expenditure reductions in other departments.

 All corporate welfare and farm subsidies should end immediately.